3-Stage 20"x4.5" Whole House Big Blue Water Filtration System for Iron/Manganese/Sulfur/Hydrogen Sulfide with ¾" or 1"

-Some System contained Tannin with the Iron ( If you have only Tannins without Iron) please let us know so we can include different media filter type.
+NOTE: Some water supplies contain tannins with the iron, if you have only tannins without iron in your water supply, please let us know so we can include a different media filter type.

 Tannins are astringent, bitter-tasting plant polyphenols that bind and precipitate proteins.
 The term tannin usually refers to the source of tannins used in tanning animal hides into leather.
-However, in this case we are referring to the brown discolouration in water, often caused by decaying organic matter.
+However, in this case we are referring to the brown discoloration in water, often caused by decaying organic matter.
 Tannins in well waters form from humic acid, a complex mixture of many different acids containing carboxyl and phenolate groups produced by biodegradation of dead organic matter.
 Tannins can also be found in peat, coal, many upland streams and ocean water.

 Tannins can be removed by self-cleaning automatic tannin filters.
 These filters remove tannins by using anion ion-exchange media.
 These units regenerate using rock salt (sodium chloride) in much the same way water softeners function.
 Frequently, we'll see shallow-dug wells (less than 50ft deep) that fill with run-off water, develop high levels of tannins during heavy rainy periods.
 Ideally sealing off the well from surface run-off would solve the problem, but a tannin filter is often an excellent, relatively low-cost alternative.

 Occasionally these tannins are accompanied with iron (Fe) or manganese (Mn).
-Water high in iron or manganese can sometimes be reddish, rust coloured, brown, tan, black, or even greenish in colour.
-Chlorination or ozonisation water treatment, followed by an iron filter like our Manganese Sand Whole House Filter can be very effective at removing both tannins and these oxidized iron particles.
+Water high in iron or manganese can sometimes be reddish, rust colored, brown, tan, black, or even greenish in color.
+Chlorination or ionization water treatment, followed by an iron filter like our Manganese Sand Whole House Filter can be very effective at removing both tannins and these oxidized iron particles.